tilo/embedded_localization/README.md

 ## Motivation

 One real-life scenario is that you have a SaaS system which needs custom text for each company, which also needs to be translated in to several languages.
-Another scenario is that you have dynamic content that needs to be translated.
+Product translations are another use case, as well as movies, books, TV-shows, etc. Another scenario is that you have dynamic content that needs to be translated.

 A recent project needed some localization support for ActiveRecord model data, but I did not want to clutter the schema with one additional table for each translated model, as the globalize gem requires.
 A second requirement was to allow SQL queries of the fields using the default locale.